dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

 **Maintenance** app \> **Validation rule** and click **Edit** on the offending rule.
 Click **Right side** and make the required corrections.

+### Program rules without a condition

+The offending program rule does not have a condition under the 'Enter program rule expression' section.

+### Program rules without an action

+The offending program rule does not have an action under the 'Define program rule actions' section.

+### Program rules without a priority

+The offending program rule does not have a priority under the 'Enter program rule details' section.

+### Program rule variables without a data element

+The offending program rule variable does not have a data element set.

+### Program rule variables without an attribute

+The offending program rule variable does not have an attribute set.

+### Program rule actions without a data object

+The offending program rule does not have a data object set under the 'Define program rule actions' section.

+### Program rule actions without a notification

+The offending program rule does not have a notification set under the 'Define program rule actions' section.

+### Program rule actions without a section id

+The offending program rule does not have a section id set under the 'Define program rule actions' section.

+### Program rule actions without a stage id

+The offending program rule does not have a stage id set under the 'Define program rule actions' section.

 ## Maintenance

 <!--DHIS2-SECTION-ID:data_admin_maintenance-->